 Before continuing further, Rentalmoose recommends spending the night in Lone Pine.
 Consider checking in at the cozy Dow Villa Motel.
 This family owned business has been welcoming guests ever since its opening in the 50s!
 Make the most out of the outdoor pool while you’re here.

 Technically, the Ancient Bristlecone Pine Forest does require a small detour off of Highway 395.
-However, much like the Death Valley NP, it is highly recommended to visit it along the way.
+However, much like the Death Valley NP, it is highly recommended to visit it during a drive from LA to Lake Tahoe.
 You will not regret adding merely an hour of driving, that’s for sure!

 If, somehow, you’re still not convinced about adding Bristlecone Pine Forest to your road trip itinerary, you’ll definitely want to keep reading.